-Even if it’s -30 C, don’t panic!
+Even if it’s -30 C (or worse), don’t panic!
 Just do these five things

 It’s 10 o’clock at night and -30 C, not counting the windchill.
 Do you know what you’d do if your furnace stopped working?

 “Freeze” is the wrong answer.

 To learn the right answer, and not be left out in the cold, we checked with Nick Weran (Sheet Metal Worker ’01), owner of City Furnace Mechanical, which he started in 2003 and has grown to include three other staff, including gasfitters and plumbers.
 As long as the electricity and gas are flowing, he says, there may be more that you can do to restore heat than you think.